theUpsider/faculty-bot/README.md

 ### Roles

 - staffrole: this is the management role, which may edit the bot via commands.
-- verified: after a playeer verified with his account.
+- verified: after a user verified with his account.
 Use this role as you please, maybe to show and hide some channels.
 - mealplannotify: role id which will get pinged if new mealplan has been posted

 ### Channels